 To start off your gourmet journey in Tokyo, the first dessert is undoubtedly a matcha parfait.
-Head to the nationwide famous shop, “Kyouhayashiya” to try its authentic matcha parfait, which comes with rich matcha ice cream, slightly bitter matcha jelly, chewy shiratama (sweet white dumpling) and smooth cream.
-It is just a fantastic dessert which can please everyone!
+Head to the nationwide famous shop, “Kyouhayashiya” to try its authentic matcha parfait, which comes with rich matcha ice cream, slightly bitter matcha jelly, chewy shiratama (sweet white dumpling), and smooth cream.
+It is just a fantastic dessert that can please everyone!

 Name: Kyouhayashiya Seibu Ikebukuro Honten

 Address: Seibu Ikebukuro Honten 8/F, Minamiikebukuro1-28-1, Toshima-ku, Tokyo